TRungtu041203/Ultimate-News-Scrappers-by-Keywords-API-for-classification/README.md

-# Vietnamese Gaming News Analysis 🎮
+# Vietnamese Gaming News Scraper 🎮

-A comprehensive data analysis pipeline for scraping, processing, and categorizing Vietnamese gaming news articles from multiple sources.
+A comprehensive web scraping pipeline for collecting and processing Vietnamese gaming news articles from multiple sources using both Selenium and traditional HTML parsing techniques.

 ## 📋 Table of Contents